MakeSchool-Tutorials/Product-Hunt-API-Tutorial/P08-Creating-The-Networking-Layer/content.md

 var request = URLRequest(url: fullURL)
 ```

-This using the baseURL of the API and the parameters we established earlier to construct a request instance.
+This uses the `baseURL` of the API in addition to the parameters we established earlier to construct a request instance.

 We'll configure the request before we send it off.

 > [action]
-> Add these lines to `getPosts(completion:)`
+> Add these lines underneath the previous 3 for `getPosts(completion:)`
 >
 ```swift
 ...